AdamKrajcik/PA165-SportClub/README.md

-# IMPORTANT FOR REVIEWS

-Unfortunately, we didn't make milestone 3 in time and our code from before midnight doesn't do anything.
-Please, use the latest commit (from 20th December) for review and subtract some points for delay.

 # PA165-SportClub

 School project for PA165 subject at Masaryk University - Faculty of Informatics for managing sport teams and their rosters.